Sashwatrawat22/Customer-Segmentation/README.md

 Problem Statement

-1.Plot Age vs Annual Income
+1.Plot a scatterplot on Age vs Annual Income

 2.Plot a countplot to show the male and female customers.